opendaylight/docs/docs/developer-guides/neutron-service-developer-guide.rst

 Basically those models are based on OpenStack Neutron API definitions.
-For exact definitions, OpenStack Neutron source code needs to be referred as the above documentation doesn’t always cover the necessary details.
+For exact definitions, OpenStack Neutron source code needs to be referred as the above documentation does not always cover the necessary details.
 There is nothing special to utilize those Neutron YANG models.
 The basic procedure will be: